WOD Strats – The Seven Wod: Beastly PR Strategy

-Breaking up your reps on your hardest moves in this way will allow you to maximize your time while resting your target muscles as you do another move.
+Breaking up your reps on your hardest moves in this way will allow you to maximize your time while resting your target muscles as you do another The Seven Wod movie.
 If you can get through the first round or two without breaking up your reps, do so.
-Then break it up into 4 and 3 rep mini sets as fatigue sets in on the latter rounds.
+Then break it up into 4 and 3 rep mini sets as fatigue sets in on the later The Seven Wod rounds.

 Strategy #2: Don’t Rest Between Rounds

-Let’s analyze the workout in terms of the body parts that are targeted in each exercise:
+Let’s analyze The Seven Wod workout in terms of the body parts that are targeted in each exercise: